 - To freeze: Wrap each slice in parchment paper and plastic wrap and freeze for up to 2 months.
 Thaw overnight in the refrigerator or heat in the oven at 110C (230F) for 20 minutes or so.

-If you tried this Peach Crumble Bar Recipe or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Peach Crumble Bars Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 Easy Peach Crumble Bars Recipe